Dihadron fragmentation functions in the quark-jet model: Transversely polarized quarks: Conclusions

 \section{Conclusions}

 In this paper we studied the two DiFFs describing the correlations between the transverse polarization of the fragmenting quark and the transverse momenta of a produced hadron pair in the hadronization process.
 We first briefly overviewed the two-hadron fragmentation kinematics and the field-theoretical definitions of the leading-twist DiFFs in Sec.~\ref{SEC_DIFF_FORM}.
-The Fourier decomposition of these DiFFs only contain the cosine moments, that were defined in Eqs.~(\ref{EQ_D1_MOM_MH}-\ref{EQ_HPERP_MOM_MH}).
+The Fourier decomposition of these DiFFs only contains the cosine moments that were defined in Eqs.~(\ref{EQ_D1_MOM_MH})-(\ref{EQ_HPERP_MOM_MH}).

 An important observation here is that there is a discrepancy between the definitions of the integrated DiFFs that enter into the cross section expression for $e^+e^-$ production of two back-to-back hadron pairs in Ref.~\cite{Boer:2003ya} and the production of hadron pairs in SIDIS in Ref.~\cite{Bacchetta:2003vn}.
-The $e^+e^-$ expressions shown in Eqs.~(\ref{EQ_HANG_EE}, \ref{EQ_HPERP_EE}) contain the zeroth cosine moments of the unintegrated DiFFs, while those for SIDIS in Eqs.~(\ref{EQ_HANG_SIDIS}, \ref{EQ_HPERP_SIDIS}) also contain the first cosine moments of the alternate DiFFs.
+The $e^+e^-$ expression shown in \Eq{EQ_HANG_EE} contains the zeroth cosine moment of the unintegrated DiFF, while those for SIDIS in Eqs.~(\ref{EQ_HANG_SIDIS})-(\ref{EQ_HPERP_SIDIS}) also contain the first cosine moments of the alternate DiFFs.
 This difference can potentially have a significant impact on the combined experimental and phenomenological efforts~\cite{Bacchetta:2011ip, Bacchetta:2012ty, Courtoy:2012ry,Pisano:2015wnq, Radici:2015mwa} of studying the nucleon transversity parton distribution functions by analyzing the two-hadron SIDIS measurements~\cite{Airapetian:2008sk,Adolph:2012nw,Adolph:2014fjw}.
-The crucial ingredient here is the $H_1^\SA$ IFF, that is obtained by fitting the measured $e^+e^-$ asymmetries~\cite{Seidl:2008xc}.
-Of course, a thorough review of the cross section derivations for these processes is needed to ensure against the unlikely possibility that terms were missed in the initial derivations in Refs.~\cite{Radici:2001na, Bacchetta:2003vn, Boer:2003ya} that might possibly resolve the discrepancies.
-We could not find any omissions, but a full, systematic review of the derivations is beyond the scope of this work.
-On the other hand, our aim has been to use the quark-jet model to give a quantitative estimate of the differences between $H_1^{\SA ,e^+e^-}$ and $H_1^{\SA,SIDIS}$.
+The crucial ingredient here is the $H_1^\SA$ IFF, that is obtained by fitting the measured $e^+e^-$ asymmetries~\cite{Vossen:2011fk}.
+Of course, a thorough review of the cross section derivations for theis process is needed to ensure against the possibility that terms were missed in the initial derivations in Ref.~\cite{Boer:2003ya} that might possibly resolve the discrepancies.
+We could not find any omissions in deriving the asymmetries from the corresponding cross sections, but a full, systematic review of the derivations is beyond the scope of this work.
+On the other hand, our aim has been to use the quark-jet model to give a quantitative estimate of the differences between $H_1^{\SA ,[0]}$ and $H_1^{\SA,SIDIS}$.